a1eaiactaest/dht11/README.md

 # rere-api
 -------------------------------------------------------------

-## Running the simulator
+## Usage

-There's no need to run separate python scripts now.
+Setup your preferences in `config.py` directly.
+Or pass right arugments in `db.py` and `connection.py` when calling the `Configuration` class.

-First, run the startup script and supply arduino port as the argument.
+Then run the startup shell script:
 ```
-./run.sh
+./run.sh PORT
 ```

-Then browse to `localhost:5000`.

 ## Goals